 MIDDLETOWN, PA 17057

-Dr. Elizabeth Tisdell, Distinguished Professor of Lifelong Learning and Adult Education, is currently Chair of the Division of Health and Professional Studies, and teaches in the Lifelong Learning and Adult Education Master’s and Doctoral Programs, and in the Graduate Certificate in Adult Education in the Health and Medical Professions at Penn State Harrisburg.
+Dr. Elizabeth Tisdell, Distinguished Professor of Lifelong Learning and Adult Education, is currently Chair of the Division of Health and Professional Studies, and teaches at Penn State Harrisburg in the Lifelong Learning and Adult Education master's program and in the Graduate Certificate in Adult Education in the Health and Medical Professions.
 She received her Ed.D. in Adult Education from the University of Georgia, and holds an M.A. in Religion and Religious Education from Fordham University, and a B.A. in Mathematics from the University of Maine.
 She was the Chair of the Commission of Professors of Adult Education through the American Association of Adult and Continuing Education from 2012-2014, the Co-Editor of the Adult Education Quarterly, from 2006-2011, and serves on numerous editorial boards of scholarly journals.

 Dr. Tisdell's research interests and publications have been in the areas of qualitative research, spirituality and culture in adult learning and in the health and education professions, medical education, critical media literacy and financial literacy among adult learners, and feminist and social justice issues in higher and adult education over there.
 More recently she has been focusing on the role of meditation and embodied learning and its implications for health and wellbeing of communities of adult learners

 Spirituality and Culture in Adult and Higher Education